 In 2007, Pastor Stovall and PBC, seeking a reformed credentialing agency for one of its elders, a military chaplain, contacted the Association of Reformed Baptist Churches of America (ARBCA) and after prayerful reflection by all parties, were not only accepted into the association, but PBC’s elder, Patrick Joyner, became ARBCA’s first military chaplain.
 It was reassuring to all concerned to learn that there were other Baptist believers who had rediscovered the reformed faith.

 As it became increasingly obvious the two congregations were functioning as one, both pastors were led to understand that they should be in name what they were in practice, united as one body.
 In time, each congregation voted to pursue a merger.
-WSBC, as part of that process, formally adopted the 1689 Second London Baptist Confession of Faith as its doctrinal foundation and applied for inclusion in ARBCA upon merging with PBC.
+WSBC, as part of that process, formally adopted the 1689 Second London Baptist Confession of Faith as its doctrinal foundation.
 By God’s grace, and through His mercy, all the obstacles were overcome, and in November 2009, PBC and WSBC formally united, choosing to retain the latter’s name, in keeping with the scriptural pattern of identifying churches by their geographical location.
 Once that process was complete, Pastor Stovall felt led by his evolving theological convictions to seek ordination in the PCA, where we pray the Lord will use him for the glory of His name.
 Even at that point it would be hard to overstate the significance of the spiritual transition the unified saints of WSBC had already experienced, and yet, there was another change to come.